TO: David J. Gross, Professor of Physics, Kavli Institute for Theoretical Physics, University of California, Santa Barbara

 We chased those geometries, going within about 45 times, to get down into the range of the fermion.
 Another 67 times we were in the range of the Planck Length.
 To get consistent we then started with the Planck base units and went out to the Age of the Universe in just over 202 notations.

-We learned that we had tessellated the universe!
+We learned that we had tiled-and-tessellated the universe!
 It gave us an ordered universe, nevertheless, the authorities responded, “So what?” or “See Boeke’s work” or something like, “Cute.”
 The first 67 notations were so impossibly small, our “small-scale universe” was discounted by real scientists and mathematicians.

 So to attempt to explain its potential importance as an alternative model to the big bang theory, at the end of the year I wrote up a David Letterman-like Top Ten.
 Ours is titled, The Top Ten Reasons to give up those little worldviews for a much bigger and more inclusive UniverseView.
 That wasn’t enough, so I immediately began prioritizing the numbers that were important to us.
 Though way-way beyond our pay grade, we are trying to make sense of many new concepts all at the same time.
 Most would ask, “What does Kepler’s conjecture have to do with anything?”
 Yes, we have abused Mitchell Feigenbaum’s work as well.